E0011875/cs4249_assgn1_ay1819s1/README.md

 Path: `index.html`.

-The welcome screen contains basic information on the flow of the experiment and what to expect from the experiment.
+The welcome screen contains basic information on the flow of the experiment and what to expect from it.
 Participant ID is collected from the participants/experimenter to generate the correct experiment trials and data log for a particular experiment session.
-All participants are required to agree to the terms and conditions in order to proceed with the experiment.
+All participants need to agree to the terms and conditions in order to proceed with the experiment.

 The participant ID will be saved into HTML5 `localStorage` and the value is refereenced across all other screens.
 Should other pages be visited without setting the participant ID in advance, the user will be prompted to enter a value to be used as the participant ID.